 Performance Management: Both a Process and a System

 Performance management is the process of creating a work environment or setting in which people are enabled to perform to the best of their abilities.
 Performance management is a whole work system that begins when a job is defined as needed.

-As Fred Nickols, Senior Consultant with the Distance Learning Company, says, "The blunt truth is that, if they have any work objectives at all, most people set their own.
-It is the era of knowledge work and the knowledge worker …"
+As Fred Nickols, Senior Consultant with the Distance Learning Company, said in an interview, "The blunt truth is that, if they have any work objectives at all, most people set their own.
+It is the era of knowledge work and the knowledge worker."